raj-iwt/easy-dev/README.md

-# easytester
+# easy-dev
-Test development easily.
+Easy tools for developers which helps during various activities during their development lifecycle.